 Proof of Stake (PoS)

-Instead of computational competition, PoS selects block validators based on the amount of tokens they stake in the network.
+Instead of computational competition, Proof of Stake (PoS) selects block validators based on the amount of tokens they stake in the network.
 Participants lock up assets as collateral, and the system randomly selects based on stake proportion to create new blocks.
 If they act fraudulently, their stake is forfeited.
 This encourages honest behavior without needing significant hardware power.

 Advantages: